canonical/jenkins-k8s-operator/docs/how-to/configure-restart-time-range.md

 1. automatically applies the latest patches for the current [LTS](https://www.jenkins.io/download/lts/) version.
-2. automatically remove plugins that are installed on the system but is not part of the `plugins` configuration option.
+2. automatically remove plugins that are installed on the system but are not part of the `plugins` configuration option.

 The minimum time interval is 1 hour.
 Time range is applied each day of the week.